Amar444/Bordspellen-Framework/gui/doc/protocol.md

 - The server returns the details of this request.
 With this returned request, the server will also send a listener that needs to be invoked after the request was completed or when an error occurred.
-- The message contains the reason why this request could'nt be accepted.
-Message does'nt needs to be set, so can also be null.
+- The message contains the reason why this request couldn't be accepted.
+Message doesn't needs to be set, so can also be null.

 <br>